 You will notice that when you select this domain, only the Text/HTML, information box, and button elements are listed.
 Other header elements are listed under different domains.
 We will cover their translation workflow later in this guide.

 Please note that the number part in your header text domain may be different as it represents the header ID on your website.
-You can get your header ID by navigating to the header editing page.
-You can see the header ID in the URL.
+You can find your header ID by navigating to the header editing page and looking at the URL.

 - To avoid breaking the element structure that you are translating, we recommend using WPML’s Advanced Translation Editor (ATE) as it allows visual translation without having to edit HTML.